-- The Board considers it important that all employees meet the highest ethical and professional standards and has established an Employee Code of Conduct and a Directors' Code of Conduct.
-Any alleged breach of the Codes of Conduct is investigated. - A significant breach may result in termination of employment - The group requires the identification and disclosure of the acceptance and provision of any gifts and benefits under its Code of Conduct - The group does not donate to political parties - The group strongly supports the identification and disclosure of corrupt conduct, illegality or substantial waste of company assets under its Whistleblower Policy.
-Employees who make such disclosures are protected from any detrimental action or reprisal, and an independent external disclosure management service provider has been appointed to ensure, when requested, anonymity for those reporting incidents - The group upholds human rights in its operations and supply chain and has in place a Human Rights Policy and publishes a Modern Slavery Statement annually
+- The Board considers it important that all employees meet the highest ethical and professional standards and has established an Employee Code of Conduct.
+Any alleged breach of the Codes of Conduct is investigated. - A significant breach may result in termination of employment - The group requires the identification and disclosure of the acceptance and provision of any gifts and benefits under its Code of Conduct - The group does not donate to political parties - The group strongly supports the identification and disclosure of corrupt conduct, illegality or substantial waste of company.
+Employees who make such disclosures are protected from any detrimental action or reprisal, and an independent external disclosure management service provider has been appointed to ensure, when requested, anonymity for those reporting incidents

+- The group upholds human rights in its operations and supply chain and has in place a Human Rights Policy and publishes a Modern Slavery Statement annually

-All employees are required to confirm on an annual basis compliance with key Dexus policies including (but not limited to):
+All employees are required to confirm on an annual basis, compliance with key Dexus policies including (but not limited to):

 - Code of Conduct

 - Compliance Incidents

+- WHSE

 - Conflicts of Interest and Related Party Transactions

-- Securities Trading (including inside information), and
+- Securities Trading (including inside information)

 - Modern Slavery